nimh-sfim/rtPupilPhase/README.md

 python3 simrtPupilPhase_human.py -h
 ```

 Note that the simulation code assumes that you have already converted EDF files to `.mat` files.
-A tool acccomplish this is provided through the EyeLink Developers ToolKit.
+A tool acccomplish this is provided through the EyeLink Developers ToolKit - please see [this thread](https://www.sr-research.com/support/thread-54.html) in the SR-Research forum for more information.

 The MATLAB scripts can be run out of the box in MATLAB.